rafaelmoraes003/node-futebol-clube/README.md

 ###

 Clone the application using the `git clone` command.
-After that, enter the project folder using the `cd node-soccer-club` command.
+After that, enter the project folder using the `cd node-futebol-clube` command.

 ###